dclbas/LMS_Controls/README.md

   - Create a ***long lived access token*** in HA for use with the shell scripts and DialogFlow.
 Copy, paste and save this token for later use.
   - Enable the DialogFlow integration which will provide you a URL and Webhook ID to use for your HA installation.
 Copy, paste and save this URL for use in DF fulfillment

-Read the README.md in each software directory for the details.
+Read the README.md in each software sub-directory for the details.
 Nothing here is automatic but with a bit of technical knowledge and perseverance you should be able to get there from here.
 ​

 ## Home Assistant GUIs for LMS Player Controls Tool: